mozilla-platform-ops/android-tools/worker_health/README.md

 ### fitness.py

-Shows each worker's success rate and varios concerning conditions like, consecutive failures, lack of work.
+Shows each worker's success rate and various concerning conditions like, consecutive failures, lack of work.

 Provides a report on a provisioner and worker-type.